wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 What are the anatomical structures enriched for expression of DE genes?
 How does it relate to the GO enrichment results[?](./myTableAnatomy.txt)

 ## Bonus 2: link to patterns of sequence evolution
 In population genomics studies, a major aim is often to demonstrate that a difference across individuals or across populations evolved under the action of positive selection, and is likely involved in some adaption.
 This is difficult to do with differential expression results because gene expression is a continuous character: it is hard to formulate a neutral model of evolution to use a null hypothesis.
 Many expression changes are likely to be neutral.
-Worse, it is difficult to pinpoint the precise genes on which selection could have acted since numerous expression changes could occur on genes that are regulated downstream of the causal/affected genes.
+Worse, it is difficult to pinpoint the precise genes onw hich selection could have acted since numerous expression changes could occur on genes that are regulated downstream of the causal/affected genes.

 Thus it is nice to connect patterns of differential expression to patterns of sequence evolution.
 The analysis of sequence substitutions is a mature field, and there are numerous measures to detect positive selection on sequences.
-A significant expression change of a gene whose sequence experienced positive selection is conspicuous evidence for the biological signficance of this gene.
+A significant expression change of a gene whose sequence experienced positive selection is a conspicuous evidence for the biological signficance of this gene.

 Regarding the dataset you analyzed for this practical, have a look at the popDrowser <http://popdrowser.uab.cat/>, which provides a wide range of diversity/variation/selection measures across the *D. melanogaster* genome, calculated using the same DGRP lines.
+Many of these measures are very similar to the slots of `PopGenome` object you have created in the population genomics practicals earlier this week.

 ![Question](round-help-button.png)
 Look at the different tracks available on this website.
-Are you familiar with them?
-Which ones would be most appropriate to search for positive selection on coding sequences?
+Are you familiar with these measures?
+Which ones would be most appropriate to search for positive selection on coding sequences across DGRP lines?
 What about regulatory sequences nearby genes?

-If you are interested by a particular gene, you can easily visualize the sequence variation patterns in and around this gene.
+If you are interested by a particular gene, you can easily visualize the sequence variation patterns in and around this genes.
 This could be useful to illustrate a talk or for a paper figure.
-If you want to download the preprocessed data across the whole genome, this seems possible but the website is not very user friendly :( I have found two main ways:
+If you want to download the preprocessed data across the whole genome, this seems possible, but the website is not very user friendly :( I have found two main ways:

 * Use `Select Tracks` to choose to display the measures of interest.
-Go back to the visualization page and for the corresponding track, you can click on a small floppy disk download icon, and retrieve a gff3 with the data.
+Go back to the visualization page and for the corresponding track, you can click on a small floppy disk downlaod icon, and retrieve a ggf3 with the data.
 Unfortunately this does not seem to be working for all tracks (probably some bug, I wrote to the authors).
 Some tracks work fine, for example the McDonald-Kreitman test track.

 ![Question](round-help-button.png)
 Since this is a gene-based measure, it could be interesting to compare the neutrality index of DE genes vs. non-DE genes.